fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 console.log(myPatient?.name); // valid code, but will log 'undefined'
 ```

 Just like with redux, all state manipulation is done by a reducer.
-It is defined in the file <i>reducer.ts</i> along with the type <i>Action</i>, which looks as follows:
+It is defined in the file <i>reducer.ts</i> along with the type *Action*, which looks as follows:

 ```js
 export type Action =